robert-hh/CS1237/README.md

 - RP2040 at 125 MHz: 450 µs
 - RP2040 at 125 MHz using PIO: 50 µs
-- PYBD SF6 at 192 MHz: 250 µs
+- PYBD SF6 at 192 MHz: 230 µs
-- Teensy 4.1 at 600 MHz: 100 µs
+- Teensy 4.1 at 600 MHz: 80 µs
-- SAMD51 at 120 MHz: 450 µs
+- SAMD51 at 120 MHz: 400 µs
-- SAMD21 at 48 MHz: 1.2 ms
+- SAMD21 at 48 MHz: 1.4 ms
-- ESP32 at 160 MHz: 900 µs
+- ESP32 at 160 MHz: 550 µs
 - ESP8266 at 80 MHz: 1.2 ms
-- NRF52840: 800µs.
+- NRF52840: 950 µs.
 - Renesas RA6M2 at 120 MHz: 600µs
-- W600 at 80 MHz: 900 µs
+- W600 at 80 MHz: 950 µs

-The nrf port has the problem that the device cannot be configured when using the IRQ based driver.
-NRF52840 based devices have worked in the test using the polling driver.
-Otherwise the CS1237 operates at it's default mode, which is gain=128, rate=10, channel=0. pin.irq() seems not to work at the Renesas port, at least not with the tested EV-RA6M2 board.
+pin.irq() seems not to work at the Renesas port, at least not with the tested EV-RA6M2 board.
 It can be configured, but refuses to work.
 The polling driver works.

 ## Constructor